 Why Long Trail School?

-The roster of (IB) International Baccalaureate World Schools has grown to more than 3,000 institutions in 140 countries and Long Trail is proud to have been named an IB World School in 2010, the only one in Vermont.
+The roster of (IB) International Baccalaureate World Schools has grown to more than 3,000 institutions in 140 countries.
+Long Trail is proud to have been named an IB World School in 2010.

 Not only is this challenging academic program is recognized world-wide for the high quality education and international mindedness that it provides, but it also sets forth a series of attributes that all IB student should strive to achieve.
 These ideas of open-mindedness and critical thinking mesh perfectly with our own core beliefs and values at LTS.